frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 Our Lord\'s doctrine concerning the indissolubility and dignity of marriage was shocking to those present.
-Even His disciples commented, "If such is the case of a man with his wife, it\'s better not to marry."
+Even His disciples commented, "If such is the case of a man with his wife, it\'s better not to marry" (Matt.
+19:10).

 Then Our Lord went on to affirm the value of celibacy and virginity for the love of the kingdom of Heaven.